Wir2019/Climate-Driven-Runoff-Modeling-LSTM-Attention-/README.md

 2.Edit Code.py to set file paths / configs as needed (this repo provides the core code only).

 3.Notes on runoff data access
-Runoff observations are subject to local data-sharing restrictions and are not fully open.
-If you need the runoff series used in this study, please contact the authors to request access.
+Due to local data-sharing policies, runoff observations and other restricted data are not publicly available.